Khaled Mosharraf

-Khaled Mosharraf (খালেদ মোশাররফ; 9 November 1937 – 7 November 1975) was a Major General in the Bangladesh Army, who is known for his role in the Bangladesh Liberation War and the subsequent coups in post-independence Bangladesh.
+Khaled Mosharraf (খালেদ মোশাররফ; 9 November 1937 – 7 November 1975) was a major general in the Bangladesh Army, who is known for his role in the Bangladesh Liberation War and the subsequent coups in post-independence Bangladesh.
 After deposing Khondakar Mustaq Ahmad in the 3 November 1975 coup, Mosharraf was assassinated on 7 November 1975.

-During the outset of the Bangladesh Liberation War, Mosharraf was Second in Command of the 4th East Bengal Regiment in Comilla, which revolted against Pakistan on 27 March 1971.
+During the outset of the Bangladesh Liberation War, Mosharraf was second in command of the 4th East Bengal Regiment in Comilla, which revolted against Pakistan on 27 March 1971.
 During the war, Mosharraf was appointed the sector commander of sector 2, in addition to leading K Force and Crack Platoon.
 After being wounded in combat, A.T.M.
 Haider was appointed the new sector commander of sector 2.

-After the war ended, Mosharraf was awarded Bir Uttom, the second highest gallantry award and was appointed Chief of General Staff of Bangladesh Army.
+After the war ended, Mosharraf was awarded Bir Uttom, the second highest gallantry award, and was appointed chief of general staff of the Bangladesh Army.
 Following the assassination of Sheikh Mujibur Rahman, the chain of command in the military broke down, which Mosharraf intended to restore on 3 November 1975 by removing Khondakar Mustaq Ahmad from power and exiling army officers responsible for Mujib's assassination.
 On 7 November 1975, a counter-coup was organised by Lt.
 Colonel Abu Taher and his clandestine group Biplobi Shainik Sangstha, during which Mosharraf was killed, alongside Lt.
 Colonel A.T.M.
 Haider and Colonel Nazmul Huda.

-Birth and Family Background
+Birth and family background

 Khaled Mosharraf was born on 9 November 1937 to a Bengali Muslim family in a village now known as Mosharrafganj in Islampur of Jamalpur subdivision at Mymensingh district, Bengal Province.
 He was a son of Mosharraf Hossain and Jamila Akhter.
-His father Mosharraf Hossain was a successful businessman in the Jute trade and his home village Mosharrafganj was named after him.
+His father, Mosharraf Hossain, was a successful businessman in the jute trade, and his home village, Mosharrafganj, was named after him.
 His family is described as being a landed clan and active in the politics of Bengal at the time.

-Education and Army Training
+Education and army training

-Mosharraf completed his Matriculation examination in Cox Bazar High School in 1953 and IA examination from Dhaka College in 1955.
+Mosharraf completed his matriculation examination at Cox Bazar High School in 1953 and his IA examination from Dhaka College in 1955.

 After graduating from Dhaka College, Mosharraf immediately joined the Pakistan Army and attended the military academy in Kakul.
 During the 1965 Indo-Pakistan War, Mosharraf served as the adjutant of the 4th Bengal Regiment.
 Subsequently, he received additional training in West Germany and Britain and served as an instructor in the Kakul academy.